 Why mSpy Is Worth Trying

 Now you know that app locking on Android is a pretty simple process.
-Any parent can set basic parental controls on their kids’ Android device or install a monitoring app.
+Any parent can set basic parental controls on their kids’ Android device or install a monitoring app that can block apps on the phone.

 If you’re still undecided about which method to choose, give mSpy a try.
 Not only will it restrict access to specific apps for your kid, but it also will provide you with advanced reporting about other online activities of a child.